 It was called the Island of Jesus Christ and has radiated, for a long time, the cult of the Holy Spirit.
 It houses Angra do Heroísmo, the oldest and most splendid city in the archipelago.
 These are just two examples.
 The attributes that make Terceira island unique are endless.

-Few coastlines concentrate, at the same time, so much heat and displays of fame, wealth and glory.
-Located in the far southeast of the USA, Miami Beach is accessed by six bridges that connect it to the rest of Florida.
-It is manifestly meager for the number of souls who desire it.
+Few coasts concentrate, at the same time, so much heat and displays of fame, wealth and glory.
+Located in the extreme southeast of the USA, Miami Beach is accessible via six bridges that connect it to the rest of Florida.
+It is meager for the number of souls who desire it.

 150 km of solitude north of the matriarch São Tomé, the island of Príncipe rises from the deep Atlantic against an abrupt and volcanic mountain-covered jungle setting.
 Long enclosed in its sweeping tropical nature and a contained but moving Luso-colonial past, this small African island still houses more stories to tell than visitors to listen to.